priyanshunegi04/priyanshunegi04/README.md

 •**Everyday trying to become an upgraded version of myself .**

 - 🔭 I’m currently working on word cloud
-- 🌱 I’m currently learning Data structures and algorithms
+- 🌱 I’m proficient Data structures and algorithms
-- 💬 Let's connect on LinkedIn: [LinkedIn](https://www.linkedin.com/in/sujata-bijalwan-7bab75229/)
+- 💬 Let's connect on LinkedIn: [LinkedIn](https://www.linkedin.com/in/priyanshu-negi-4080aa19b/)
-- 📫 How to reach me: sujatabijalwan057@gmail.com
+- 📫 How to reach me: priyanshunegi966@gmail.com
 - 😄 Pronouns: he/him